opsschool/curriculum/programming_201.rst

 Objects and Classes
 -------------------
-As mentioned above, in Ruby, ``everything is an object``.
+As mentioned above, in Ruby, **everything is an object**.
 Ruby also has a class called ``Object``.
 It is the default root of all Ruby objects.

 Ruby objects can have attributes and methods.
-An instance of Object class (and in general, to create an instance of any class) can be created as follows :
+An instance of Object class (and in general, to create an instance of any class) can be created as follows:

 ..  code-block:: ruby